 Assist with the coordination and facilitation of programs such as non-competitive sports, relay races, etc. Physical education programs occur in the gym, outside, and off-site during special events.
 Scheduling varies and can be flexible with occasional weekend opportunities.

 Assist with the coordination and execution of meal prep and distribution in addition to kitchen maintenance.
-Culinary volunteers are needed during our hours of operation – Monday to Friday – 8:30 AM – 6:00 PM or for special events on and off-site.
+Meal Service Assistance volunteers are needed during our hours of operation – Monday to Friday – 8:30 AM – 6:00 PM or for special events on and off-site.

 Each year, BGCCC have several special events that often need the support of community volunteers.
 Visit our events page to learn about upcoming events.